SouthGreenPlatform/trainings/_pages/Advanced_HPC.md

 </td>
 <td>
 <h1> HPC Trainings</h1><br />
-This course offers an introduction on how to work with  HPC Southgreen clusters.
+This course continues the explanation on how to work on  HPC Southgreen clusters.
-It is intended for new users, with the goals of improving LC user productivity and minimizing the obstacles.
+It is intended for experienced users, with the goals of improving LC user productivity and minimizing the obstacles.
-The  HPC Southgreen  cluster are presented, together with the tools to be able to use it.
+New notions and tools are presented such as job arrays, basic softwares installation,module environment and singularity
-Module load notion, interactive usage and batch jobs submittions will be developped.
+All these notions will be developped.
 </td>
 </tr>
 </table>

 ### Prerequisites
 Linux Basics
+HPC Trainings

 <div id="colonne1">
 <h3>Program</h3>
 <ul>
+<li> Install your own softwares </li>
+<li> Launch job arrays with SGE</li>
+<li> Create your own module environments</li>
-<li> Introduction to HPCs architecture </li>
+<li> Use a Singularity container </li>
-<li> Discover Sun grid Engine (SGE)</li>
-<li> Data Management on clusters</li>
+<li> Install Singularity on your computer</li>
-<li> Interactive Usage </li>
-<li> Submit batch jobs</li>
+<li> Create your own Singularity container and use it on the cluster</li>
 </ul>
 </div>